rshu/checkbox.io/README.md

 ### Special Component - Monitoring/Analysis

-In this part, use docker-compose to manage tools to monitoring system-level metrics of docker containers and the host.
+In this part, we use docker-compose to manage tools to monitoring system-level metrics of docker containers and the host.

 Major Tools: